How to Finish a Hardwood Floor with Tung Oil

 This finishing technique can be used in many applications such as wood floors, decks, docks, concrete floors, outdoor wood furniture, wood counter tops and many other porous surfaces.
 Hundreds of people have used this method successfully over the years since we first reintroduced Pure Tung Oil back into the spotlight.
 You will find other websites that have shamelessly copied all or parts of this information to call their own.
 What most of them lack is the technical experience to guide you though the process.
 We are here to provide you with our full support to the best of our ability and make only the best materials available.

 All the Best,

 The biggest key to application of a finish is preparation.
 The surface should be free of oil, dirt, grease and any other contaminates.
-Pure Tung Oil can not be applied over another type of finish.
-It can only be applied to a previous coat of Pure Tung Oil.
+Tung oil can not be applied over another type of finish.
+It can only be applied to a previous coat of oil.
 For best results a previously finished floor should be chemically stripped of its finish, cleaned with TSP, then lightly sanded to open up the surface.